UPPMAX/UPPMAX-documentation/docs/software/seff.md

 # `seff`

 `seff` is [software](software.md) to determine the efficiency of Slurm jobs.
+On UPPMAX, use [jobstats](jobstats.md) instead.

+???- question "Why is this on the UPPMAX pages?"

+    As there may be plans to have it on UPPMAX too.

-???- question "How does its output look like?
+???- question "How does its output look like?"

     Output will be similar to this, as run on Dardel: